krzko/oteldemo/README.md

 # oteldemo

-`oteldemo` is a tool designed to demonstrate OpenTelemetry in action.
+`oteldemo` is a tool designed to demonstrate OpenTelemetry in action through a lightweight, single binary approach.

+## About

+Whilst the [OpenTelemetry Demo Application (Astronomy Shop)](https://github.com/open-telemetry/opentelemetry-demo) provides a comprehensive demonstration of OpenTelemetry features, it requires significant resources to run - including Kubernetes clusters and multiple Docker containers. `oteldemo` takes a different approach by providing a single, lightweight binary that demonstrates all the key features of OpenTelemetry instrumentation signals without the operational overhead.

-It simulates a social media application called "Chirper", generating synthetic telemetry data to showcase how OpenTelemetry can provide insights into complex, distributed systems in a simple, single binary.
+It simulates a social media application called "Chirper", generating synthetic telemetry data to showcase how OpenTelemetry can provide insights into complex, distributed systems.
+The simulation creates realistic patterns of traces, metrics, and logs that you would typically see in a production microservices environment, but without the need to deploy actual services.

 ## Features

+- **Lightweight**: Single binary, minimal resource requirements, no external dependencies
-- **Service Simulation**: Mimics a multi-tiered application including frontend, API gateway, and backend services.
+- **Service Simulation**: Mimics a multi-tiered application including frontend, API gateway, and backend services
-- **OpenTelemetry Integration**: Demonstrates OpenTelemetry implementation in Go applications.
+- **OpenTelemetry Integration**: Demonstrates OpenTelemetry implementation in Go applications
 - **Multi-Signal Support**:
-  - **Tracing**: Generates distributed traces showing request flows.
+  - **Tracing**: Generates distributed traces showing request flows
-  - **Metrics**: Produces application and system metrics.
+  - **Metrics**: Produces application and system metrics
-  - **Logging**: Creates structured logs integrated with traces and metrics.
+  - **Logging**: Creates structured logs integrated with traces and metrics

 ## Getting Started